 Your editor expects that you will be willing to listen to suggestions, that you will not reject the majority of their suggestions outright.
 They do not expect you to accept every single suggestion they make.
 Their advice is meant to act as a guideline to help you improve—they fully expect that some recommendations will not resonate with you.
 They also expect—and perhaps even hope—that you will take their input and go beyond it.
 Your editor does not want to be your ghost writer.
 Feel free to take the essence of what they have suggested and make it your own.

 Your editor expects you to work as hard as they do, if not harder.
 It is your book, after all.
 When you have your editor’s comments in hand, consider them carefully and work to revise your manuscript accordingly.

 Both you and your editor have the same end goal: to make your book the best it can be.
 Be patient, be polite, and be professional.
 As you work together, you can both make that dream a reality.

-Next in the series: Content Editing!
+Next in the series: Developmental Editing!